COVID-19 Resources for Older Adults and Caregivers

 These resources can help family, friends, health professionals, and other caregivers of older adults.

-- Caring for Someone Sick at Home: Advice from the CDC for caregivers in non-health care settings
+- If You Are Sick or Caring for Someone: Advice from the CDC for people with COVID-19 and their caregivers in non-health care settings

 - COVID-19 Guidance for Adult Day Services Centers: Guidance from the CDC for reducing the spread of COVID-19 and maintaining safe operations